(This Cuba Travel Tips Blog Post was last updated in February 2017.)

 You feel like part of the family and get a beautiful glimpse into local life.
 Plus staying at a casa as opposed to a resort or hotel will also help to keep you legal as an American traveling to Cuba for people-to-people reasons.

 For a room at a casa particular during high season, expect to pay $25 per night per room (not per person) throughout Cuba and $35 for a central Havana location.
 You may pay $5 less than these prices if you come during low season.
 You may pay about $5 more per night if someone has referred you to the casa.

-The rooms themselves can be pretty sparse and some casas were definitely better than others, yet they were always clean & tidy.
-But it’s the people and the experience staying there (not the amenities) that really sets them apart.
+The rooms themselves can be pretty sparse and some casas were definitely better than others.
+Yet they were always clean & tidy.
+But it’s the people and the experience staying there (not the amenities) that really sets them apart from all other accomidation anywhere in the world.
 All of the casas we stayed at did have hot water showers, air-conditioner, and a private bathroom.

 Personal refrigerators with minibars also come standard.
 Expect to pay $1 CUC for a small bottle of water and $2 CUC for a beer or soda.
 Casas will also cook for you and it is almost customary to eat breakfast there.
 Breakfasts are an additional $5 CUC per person, which usually consists of huge portions, heavy on fresh fruit, and of course, Cuban coffee.

 Dinner is usually available at casas too.
 This ranges from $10-$15 CUC per person and you can count on a delicious, home-cooked, and very filling meal.